Photo above: The Branch Davidians’ “Mount Carmel Center,”

 In his 2007 book, God is Not Great, the late Christopher Hitchens wrote, “In March 1826, a court in Bainbridge, New York, convicted Joseph Smith, age 21, of being ‘a disorderly person and an imposter.’
 At trial, Smith admitted to defrauding citizens by organizing mad gold-digging operations and claiming to possess ‘necromantic’ powers.
 Just four years later, he was back at it with Mormonism.

-Smith was operating in the ‘Burned-Over district’ of western New York State, known for generating one-off cults, including the Shakers and William Miller’s Adventism (belief in a Second Coming.”
+Smith was operating in the ‘Burned-over district’ of western New York State, known for generating one-off cults, including the Shakers and William Miller’s Adventism (belief in a Second Coming.”
 The name was inspired by the notion that the area had been so heavily evangelized as to have no “fuel” (unconverted population) left over to “burn” (convert).
 (See Christopher Hitchens’ book, God Is Not Great, 2009, Hachette Book Group, pp. 161-8.)

 There were a large number of ancient Indian burial mounds in the area, and a group of people were fond of digging into the mounds in search of silver and gold.
 Another faction believed they could unearth the resting place of the “lost tribes of Israel.”

 Joseph Smith went for the “big con.”
-He claimed that he was visited by the Angel Moroni, who directed him to a set of buried gold plates, which would explain the origins of all the people living on the North American continent and the arrival of Nephi, a central character in the Book of Mormon, who ostensibly wandered the land, fought battles, and gave birth to many progeny over many generations.
+He claimed that he was visited by the Angel Moroni, who directed him to a set of buried gold plates, which would explain the origins of all the people living on the North American continent and the arrival of Nephi, a central character in the Book of Mormon, who ostensibly wandered the land, fought battles, and gave birth to a large progeny over many generations.

 Smith was also directed to two buried “peep stones,” or “seer stones.”
 Smith would place his favorite peep stone inside his hat.
 Then he would bury his face in the crown of the upturned hat.
 The stone miraculously allowed the unknown script (“reformed Egyptian”) on the plates to appear in English in Smith’s mind, and Smith would then dictate the words for a friend on the other side of a blanket strung across Smith’s kitchen, to write down.
 (The blanket kept the friend from seeing the gold plates.)